hatfieldlibrary/marc_data_migration/README.md

 `non-updated-records` file.
 This may be useful when the data is clean, and you are confident that you can set a threshold that excludes any misfits.

+If you want to do record transformations in addition to updating records with OCLC data, you can provide a plugin using the `--plug-in` argument.
+Plugin transformations will be applied after OCLC updates.

 # Output Files

 ## updated-records